 Over the 20 weekly sessions, a CCFP(EM) lecturer will review the CFPC’s Priority Topics in Emergency Medicine: the core material covered in the exam.
-The course also includes a full practice Short Answer Management Problem (SAMP) exam and a one-on-one practice oral exam.
+The course also includes 2 full-length practice Short Answer Management Problem (SAMP) exams and a one-on-one practice oral exam session.

-Participants are able to claim up to 50 non-certified Mainpro+ credits upon completion of the course.
+Participants can claim up to 50 non-certified Mainpro+ credits upon completion of the course.

 Interactive Sessions are offered via online conferencing software (with video, audio, slides and chat features).

-They run Tuesday evenings from 7-9 PM (AST) beginning February to early July.
+They run Tuesday evenings from 7-9:30 PM (Atlantic Time) beginning late February to early July.

 All sessions are recorded and available online for review.
 Course material is available until December of the registration year.